solana-foundation/mucho/README.md

 and testing of Solana blockchain programs.
-The tool provides an array of commands to manage Solana Toolkit installations, clone and manage blockchain fixtures (accounts, programs, etc), and simplifying the experience of running a local test-validator with all the required state for a consistent development experience.
+The tool provides an array of commands to manage Solana Toolkit installations, clone and manage blockchain fixtures (accounts, programs, etc), and simplifying the experience of running a local test validator with all the required state for a consistent development experience.

 **System Requirements:**